 Within other MCO counties, where ARCA is contracted, the same overdose trend is observed.
-In Guilford County, for example, the upward trend from 2013 to 2016 is even more dramatic with deaths almost tripling from less that 30 to over 90 by 2016.
+In Guilford County, for example, the upward trend from 2013 to 2016 is even more dramatic with deaths almost tripling from less than 30 to over 90 by 2016.

-With many area facilities dealing with capacity constraints, including ARCA, it is next to impossible to address the growing opioid epidemic and associated spike in death rates.
+With many area facilities, including ARCA, dealing with capacity constraints it is next to impossible to address the growing opioid epidemic and associated spike in death rates.
 If ARCA's historic occupancy rate is any indication, it is committed to serving as many members of the community as possible in need of treatment for drug addiction.
-An additional 32 residential substance use disorder treatment beds would go a long way in continuing those efforts.
+The relocation will go a long way in providing greater access to the services its facility provides.

-The SMPF projects a total of a 5 percent increase in patient days of care between 2016 and 2020 for the Cardinal MCO counties and a 5.3% increase in patient days of care for the entire Central Region.
+The 2020 SMPF projected a total of a 5 percent increase in patient days of care between 2016 and 2020 for the Cardinal MCO counties and a 5.3% increase in patient days of care for the entire Central Region.
 This calculation does not begin to reflect the rapid escalation in demand as shown by a doubling of overdose deaths in Forsyth County over a 3-year period and a tripling of overdose deaths in Guilford County over the same period.
-An adjustment to the SMFP is needed to recognize that current and project demand far exceeds that recognized by the need methodology.

-Demand for Service is So High the Patients Travel between MCOs and Regions
+Demand for Service is So High that Patients Travel between MCOs and Regions

 ARCA serves patients through contracts with three MCOs, including Cardinal Innovations Healthcare (Central Region), Sandhills Center (Central Region), and Partners Behavioral Health Management (Western Region).
-From a county level, approximately 91 percent of ARCA patients originate from 13 counties within the Central Region, 8.8 percent come from All Other North Carolina, 0.2 percent are Out of State, and 0.2 percent have Unknown origin.
+From a county level, approximately 88 percent of ARCA patients originate from 13 counties within the Central Region, 11.5 percent come from All Other North Carolina, and 0.07 percent come from Out of State.